FIGRJA/combo_auth/README.md

 When using this mod, I recommend setting `enforce-secure-profile=false` in the server configuration to disable message signing that **Ely,by** players do not have.

-At the moment I have not been able to make a plugin with such an idea and I am trying in [combo-auth-agent](https://github.com/FIGRJA/combo-auth-agent).
+## At the moment, I have managed to create an agent with this idea for other kernels besides fabric in [combo-auth-agent](https://github.com/FIGRJA/combo-auth-agent).

 Config:
 ``` json